 Don’t despair!
 These symptoms typically only last through the winter months, although it is possible to experience seasonal affective disorder symptoms in brighter climates and seasons.
 There are ways to prepare for this time of year to decrease or simply eliminate these symptoms altogether.

-Eating a diet rich in zinc, omega 3s, low glycemic carbs, and Vitamin D has been proven to decrease depression and anxiety in research studies as well as decrease fatigue.
-In my practice, I also suggest supplements based on the patient’s symptoms, health status, and lifestyle.
+Eating a diet rich in zinc, omega 3s, low glycemic carbs, and Vitamin D has been proven to decrease depression and anxiety in research studies.
+It can also reduce fatigue.
+In my practice, I suggest supplements based on the patient’s symptoms, health status, and lifestyle.

-Get your hormones checked and work with your Living Wellness physician to optimize your hormones.
+Get your hormones checked and work with your Living Wellness naturopathic doctor to optimize your hormones.

 Keep Moving to Balance Melatonin and Seratonin

 Make sure you keep moving.
 It’s easy to talk yourself out of exercise when the temperature dips, but exercise is an excellent way to balance melatonin and serotonin levels in the body.
 Walking, stretching, yoga, Pilates, and weight lifting can be helpful.
 Regular bodywork and acupuncture are great ways to regulate your sleep hormones.
 Balancing these hormones will help diminish symptoms.